pawal/torrent-tracker/README.md

 trackerd parked --disable                    # remove them, keeping their history
 ```

+The seed list has carried `0123456789nonexistent.com` since 2012 as a name meant
+never to resolve.
+It resolves now, and 26 dead trackers answer with the same
+address.

-Control names are resolved on every pass but are not trackers: they stay out of
+Control names are resolved every pass but stay out of the listings, the counts
-the listings, the counts and the change feed.
-A tracker that answers with a
-parking address *and* an address of its own is left alone, since only names
+and the feed.
+A name answering with a parking address *and* one of its own is
-that resolve to nothing but parking are parked.
+left alone.

-This catches a parking operator by its addresses rather than by a curated
+Catching an operator by its addresses survives renumbering, but only reaches
-blocklist, so it survives the operator renumbering.
-It only catches operators a
-control name points at, though.
-Names parked somewhere else need `trackerd rm`,
+operators a control name points at.
+Names parked elsewhere need `trackerd rm`,
-or promote one of them to a control name to catch the rest of its cluster.
+or promote one of them to a control name to catch its cluster.

 ## Does it still answer?

-Resolving in DNS and being a tracker are different questions, and the second is
+Resolving in DNS and being a tracker are different questions, and dead trackers
-the one people mean.
-Dead trackers keep their names for years, so the registry
-is full of hosts that answer every A query and no announce.
-There is no public
-API that will tell you whether an arbitrary hostname is a live tracker —
-newTrackon and the published lists only cover names someone submitted — so the
-check is the protocol itself:
+keep their names for years.
+So the check is the protocol itself:

 | Transport | Check | Live means |
 | --- | --- | --- |